 1. What is the University of Canberra Research Repository?

-The University of Canberra Research Repository is an open access digital repository, currently containing research output of University of Canberra staff and postgraduate students from 2002-2008.
-Further research outputs will be added to the Repository.
+The University of Canberra Research Repository is an open access digital repository hosted by the UC Library containing research outputs of University of Canberra staff and postgraduate students from 2002 onwards.

 The purpose of the Repository is to preserve and make accessible the research output of the University to local, national and international communities.
 This will maximise impact for individual researchers and highlight the overall research profile of the University.